DITTO: Offline Imitation Learning with World Models: Related Work

 where $\rho^\pi(s,a) = (1-\gamma)\sum_{t=0}^\infty \gamma^t P(s_t=s, a_t=a)$ is the discounted state-action distribution induced by $\pi$, and $\mathbb{D}$ is a divergence measure between probability distributions.
 The popular GAIL algorithm \citep{GAIL} constructs a minimax game in the style of GANs \citep{gans} between the learner policy $\pi$, and a discriminator $D_\psi$ which learns to distinguish between expert and learner state distributions

 This formulation minimizes the Jensen-Shannon divergence between the expert and learner policies, and bounds the expected return difference between agent and expert.
 However, \citet{randomexpert} point out that adversarial reward learning is inherently unstable since the discriminator is always trained to penalize the learner state-action distribution, even if the learner has converged to the expert policy.
 This finding is consistent with earlier work \citep{brock2018large} which observed discriminator overfitting, necessitating early stopping to prevent training collapse.
-Multiple works have reported difficulty getting GAIL to work reliably in pixel-based observation environments \citep{DRIL} \citep{sqil}.
+Multiple works have reported failure getting GAIL to work with high-dimensional observations, such as those in the pixel-based environments we study \citep{DRIL} \citep{sqil}.

 To combat problems with adversarial training, \citet{randomexpert} and \citet{sqil} consider reducing IL to RL on an intrinsic reward